Whilst you can run Gerbera as a “regular” application. It is strongly recommended to run it as a system service instead.

 The server will bind to the given IP address, currently we can not bind to multiple interfaces so binding to

-will not be possible.
+is not be possible.

 --interface or -e

-Interface to bind to, for example eth0, this can be specified instead of the ip address.
+Interface to bind to, for example eth0, this can be specified instead of the IP address.